srsapireddy/RISC-V_ISA/README.md

 ![image](https://github.com/srsapireddy/RISC-V_ISA/assets/32967087/115e8285-c5c9-4dc8-894a-8cee706ea214)

 #### Pipeline Logic Advantages
+Pipelining or timing abstract is an important feature in TL Verilog as it can be implemented very easily with fewer codes as compared to system Verilog, which reduces bugs to a great extent.
+An example of the pipeline for Pythagoras' theorem using TL verilog and system verilog is shown here.
+In TL, the Verilog pipeline can be implemented by defining the pipeline as |calc, and the different pipeline stages should be properly aligned and indicated by @1, @2, and so on.

+Below, the snapshot of the pipeline sequential calculator is included.
+Here, the first pipeline stage consists of the input followed by an arithmetic operation in the second pipeline stage, and finally, the output is included 2 cycles ahead in the third pipeline stage.

+Timing abstract is a powerful feature of TL-Verilog, which easily converts a code into pipeline stages.
+Whole code under |pipe scope with stages defined as @?
+Below is a snapshot of Counter and Calculator in Pipeline & 2-Cycle Calculator, which clears the output alternatively, and the output of given inputs is observed at the next cycle.

 ##### High Frequency
 ![image](https://github.com/srsapireddy/RISC-V_ISA/assets/32967087/51d5fd11-63d0-4a68-af31-926421ba0eb9)
 We can run the design at a higher clock by pipelining the design.
 So, if we run our clock faster, we can produce more data and high throughput.